1. Introduction

 • Implement and enforce effective controls to mitigate the risk of slavery and human trafficking taking place anywhere in our supply chains.

-Employees are advised to report any suspected act of human trafficking or modern slavery, on a confidential basis, to General Counsel.
+Employees are advised to report any suspected act of human trafficking or modern slavery, on a confidential basis, to Group General Counsel.
 A Whistleblowing Policy is in place which protects disclosures.

 6. Due diligence processes in relation to slavery and human trafficking